rchillyard/Comparer/README.md

 Version 1.0.1 introduces the notion of curried parameters for the internal workings and for some of the application-oriented methods.
 This is a more functional approach and gives us the invaluable option of easily creating partially applied functions.

+Version 1.0.2 introduces a Comparers trait which allows a programmer easily to get a comparer for a case class, assuming that the fields are in order from most to least significant.